oktadev/okta-blog/_source/_posts/2021-12-04-angular-auth0-quickly.md

 ## Learn more about Angular and OpenID Connect

 I hope you enjoyed this quick tutorial on using Auth0 for authentication in your Angular apps.
 If you're looking for a more detailed step-by-step tutorial, please read [The Complete Guide to Angular User Authentication with Auth0](https://auth0.com/blog/complete-guide-to-angular-user-authentication/).

+You can find the source code for the example on GitHub in the [@oktadev/auth0-angular-example](https://github.com/oktadev/auth0-angular-example) repository.

 To learn more about Angular and OIDC, check out the following blog posts: